Claud Hamilton, 4th Earl of Abercorn

 Claud Hamilton, 4th Earl of Abercorn PC (Ire) (1659–1691) was a Scottish and Irish peer who fought for the Jacobites in the Williamite War.
 He went with King James to Derry in 1689 and tried to negotiate the surrender of the town with Adam Murray.
 He raised a regiment of horse that he led in the defeats of Newtownbutler in 1689 and Aughrim in 1691.
 He was killed when the ship that should have brought him to France was intercepted by a Dutch privateer.

 Birth and origins

-Claud was born in 1659, probably at Kenure House in Rush near Dublin, as the eldest son of George Hamilton, and Elizabeth Fagan.
+Claud was born in 1659, probably at Kenure House in Rush, County Dublin, baptised at St. Audoen's Church as the eldest son of George Hamilton, and Elizabeth Fagan.
 His father was the 4th Baron Hamilton of Strabane and an important landowner around Strabane, County Tyrone, Ulster, Ireland.
 The Strabanes were at that time a cadet branch of the Abercorns.
 Claud's mother was a rich heiress, the only child of Christopher Fagan of Feltrim, County Dublin.

 He heads the list of siblings below as the eldest: